seliopou/elm-d3/README.md

 selections using functions like `attr` and `style`.
 You can also chain those operations together useing the `chain` function or the infix operator `|.`.
 Both do the same thing&mdash;in essence, method chaining.

+In addition, elm-d3 allows you to bind data to a `Selection a` and specify what should happen when you add, update, or remove data from that selection.
+You do this by using the `bind` function, or the `|=` infix operator, which takes a `Selection a` as its first argument, a function `a -> [b]` as its second, and produces a `Widget a b`.
+A `Widget a b` is in essence a `Selection b` that can be nested in a `Selection a` in a type-safe way.
+However, in order to chain `Selection b`s onto a `Widget a b`, you have to use the `|-` operator.
+This behaves a bit diferently than `|.` as it returns the original `Widget a b` rather than than `Selection b` that is its second argument.
+You can see an [example of this below][1].

+To use a `Widget a b`, you must apply the `embed` function to it, which will turn it into a `Selection a`.

+[1]: #example

 Creating a `Selection a` doesn't actually draw anything on the screen.
 Think of it more along the lines of a [reusable chart][chart] that you can build up